morpheus18-glitch/GlyphFoundry/replit.md

 ### Graph Data Model
 The system models `Nodes` (messages, glyphs, entities), `Edges` (weighted relationships), `Tags` (hierarchical labeling), and `Coordinates` (3D positioning).
 It also supports a 4D Glyph system for time-dimensional visualization.

+#### Intelligent Color Generation
+Nodes are assigned unique, vibrant colors based on their properties to create visual diversity and semantic meaning:
+- **node.kind** → base color family (cyan for messages, magenta for concepts, yellow for events, green for entities, orange for documents, red for alerts, blue for data)
+- **created_at** → time-based hue variation (±30 degrees from base color)
+- **connection_strength** → affects saturation (0.6-1.0 range)
+- **importance_score** → affects brightness (0.4-1.0 range)

+This system ensures each information type has a distinct color family while maintaining visual diversity within each category.
+The `/update-colors` endpoint allows bulk regeneration of colors for existing nodes.

 ### User Personalization & Account Management
 Features a user settings interface for profile management (name, email, profile image), general preferences (theme, custom AI instructions), and visualization settings (force strength, label visibility).
 Backend endpoints handle updates with validation and tenant-scoped data isolation.
 An interactive 6-step onboarding guides new users through key features.